co1emi11er2/Handcalcs.jl/docs/src/index.md

 - `h_env`: choose between "aligned" (default), "align" and other LaTeX options
 - `not_funcs`: name the functions you do not want to "unroll"
 - `parse_pipe`: a boolean value (default=true) to remove pipe from equation.
 This is intended for unitful equations.
+- disable: disable handcalcs rendering to run simulations and turn it back on when needed.

 ```julia
 set_handcalcs(cols=3)